Story updated May 8, 2019.

 May in Middlebury kicks off with one of the most beautiful half marathons in the state, the Sweetest Half Maple Run (May 5).
 This year, the folks at Vermont Sun are bringing a new half marathon to the beautiful Branbury State Park, called the Vermont Sun Half Marathon (May 19).
-The month ends with two of the toughest events in the East: the Endurance Society’s 888k trail run around the Moosalamoo National Recreation area called Infinitus (it starts May 19 and ends May 27-28) and the four-gap, 104-mile sufferfest/bike ride known as the Gran Fondo (June 4).
+The month ends with two of the toughest events in the East: the Endurance Society’s 888k trail run around the Moosalamoo National Recreation area called Infinitus (it starts May 27) and the four-gap, 104-mile sufferfest/bike ride known as the Gran Fondo (July 1).

 But in the months between there are more things to do in and around town than there are hours in a day.
 Small wonder that last year Outside Magazine named Middlebury #11 on its list of the top 16 towns in the United States.

 We’ll also share a few reasons why we chose to live and work here as well.

 A combination of single- and double-track, the Trail Around Middlebury, or TAM as locals call it, weaves for 19-miles through the Middlebury College campus, along the edge of the golf course, across open fields where cows or sheep may be grazing and through forested town parks: you would never guess you were just a mile or two from the center of this idyllic, college town of 8,000.
 One of the most scenic sections of the trail starts just north of town at the parking area for Wright Park and follows the Otter Creek as it plunges ferociously through a narrow gorge.
 While mountain bikes are allowed on many sections of the trail, some are closed to two-wheeled traffic so check with maltvt.org before heading out.